Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Versality of a pair of flags

 \section{Versality of a pair of flags}

-This section gives a definition and some preliminary results about versality of flags, following the point of view of \cite{cpRR}, and applies these results to relate versality of Brill-Noether flags to the coupled Petri map.
-Unlike \cite{cpRR}, we do not assume the flags are complete, and we restrict our attention to pairs of \emph{two} versal flags.
+This section gives a definition and some preliminary results about versality of flags, and applies these results to Brill-Noether flags.
+We follow the point of view of \cite{cpRR}, but do not assume the flags are complete, and restrict attention to pairs of \emph{two} flags.
 Throughout this section, let $S$ be a finite-type scheme over an algebraically closed field $k$ of any characteristic, with a rank $n$ vector bundle $\cH$.
-Suppose further that two (partial or complete) flags $\cpb, \cqb$ are chosen in $\cH$, with sets of coranks $A,B$ respectively.
-We will reserve the letters $a,b$ to denote elements of $A$ or $B$ respectively.
+Suppose further that two (partial or complete) flags $\cpb, \cqb$ are chosen, with sets of coranks $A,B$ respectively.
+We will reserve the letters $a,b$ for elements of $A$ or $B$ respectively.